ransurf/quartz/content/No-Face.md

 If "you are what you eat," No-Face eats the emotions of whatever is in front of it.
 It's reactive, not proactive.

 No-Face is aroused by (and absorbes) primal tension and aggressive drives, easily becoming a self-perpetuating feedback loop of hot emotions.
-It's essentially Freud's [Id](out/the-id.md).
+It's essentially Freud's [[The Id|Id]].

 ## Handling No-Face
 `Do Not Engage!` — When the primal part of people take over, it's like they become No-Face.
 Do not perpetuate the aggression No-Face feeds off of.
 No-Face is best deflated by choosing not to respond aggressively (ie, sinking to its level), but rather by calling upon your reserves of discipline to enter a mindset of restraint and non-reaction; benevolence and patience—with an eye towards the well-being of the attacker while still holding your own.